 "When it comes to the identification of candidates, there will always be a talent acquisition manager involved in the selection process. ...
-Whenever we know that there is inherent bias in the data, AI will not be used.
-And hiring is one of those areas."
+We are acutely mindful of the inherent bias in certain types of data, and for those areas, we do not deploy AI as an end-all solution."